 PS.
 Adding bicarb/baking soda to soaking beans helps to degas them even more but it is optional.

-Once the beans are cooked, together with herbs and garlic, which infuse a lot of flavor into this dish, the next step is to turn the cooking liquid into a creamy and thick stew-like sauce.
+Once the beans are cooked, together with herbs, onions and garlic, which infuse a lot of flavor into this dish, the next step is to turn the cooking liquid into a creamy and thick stew-like sauce.
 There is a very simple trick to do this!
 Remove rosemary sprigs and onion from the dish.
 Scoop a cup of the cooked beans AND liquid and add to a blender or a food processor.
 Whiz a few times until smooth and return to the beans.
 This will thicken the broth nicely.

 Finish the dish by drizzling good quality olive oil over the top.
 The finished beans can be stored in the fridge for 4-5 days and in the freezer for 3 months.